'Daniela Kordana ®' rose Description

 Red, purple shading.
 None to mild fragrance.
-55 petals.
+55 to 65 petals.
 Average diameter 2.25".
 Medium, very full (41+ petals), borne mostly solitary, cluster-flowered, in small clusters, cupped-to-flat, reflexed bloom form.
 Prolific, blooms in flushes throughout the season.
-Long, ovoid buds.
+Medium, long, ovoid buds.

 Can be used for container rose or cut flower.
 Vigorous.
 Disease susceptibility: mildew resistant.

 Canada - Patent No: 4840 on 18 Jun 2014